adslaton/timing/README.md

 # Timing

-A client timing module to passes timing data to an endpoint
+A client timing module that passes timing data to an endpoint

 ## Example